BitcoinSchema/1sat-ordinals/fungible-tokens/shrug.md

   - (no authority output)
 ```

-Minting is permanently closed for this token.
+This authority is destroyed.
+Any other authorities for the token keep working; minting is closed for the whole token only when its last authority is spent without a replacement.

 ### Balance Validation